 - 1 cup water

 ☞ TESTER TIP: You can test this by using a spoon to drop a little syrup in ice water.
 Dip your fingers in the ice water and take a small bit of syrup off the spoon.
 Quickly press it between your index finger and thumb, then pull them apart.
-If a thread of sugar, or ficelle, as Maria calls it, forms, the sugar is ready.
+If a thread or string of sugar forms, the sugar is ready.

 - Return the pot to the stove and keep stirring with the pot over high heat, until it reaches jell stage (220°F/105°C), 20 to 25 minutes.
-Do pay careful attention because this jelly will rise up in the pot and will need constant knocking down by stirring with a wooden spoon.
+Pay careful attention because the jelly will rise up in the pot and will need constant stirring with a wooden spoon to reduce the volume.
 As it cooks, the syrup progresses from a pale peachy color to a russet red.
 As time passes the color darkens more rapidly, turning this russet red just at jell point.
 Nearing this crucial point, you will also begin to hear the snap and crackle of air bubbles breaking at the surface and popping against the thick syrup.
 This means you're almost there.
 If you wish to test the jell point, pull the pot off the heat and spoon a little jelly onto a plate to see if it sets up in a minute or two.
 The jelly has a very soft, loose consistency and will not end up completely firm like some jellies.

 - When the jelly is ready, pour it into sterilized canning jars.
 The jelly, curiously, does not set up clear like other jellies but is has a red dotted appearance.
 Process the jars in a boiling-water bath for 10 minutes.